What Is Balanced Training & Why I Train That Way

 This is a pretty important thing to consider when choosing a trainer to work with.
 Whether you’re looking at positive-only training or balanced training, you’ll find varying degrees of skill, ability, and knowledge.
 Not all those who train dogs do it well, and it’s easy to let a label put you off because of hearsay or a bad experience.

 Since I’m what you’d call a balanced trainer, let me tell you what that actually means before I explain why I train this way.
-A balanced trainer uses all four quadrants of operant conditioning:
+A balanced trainer has the ability to use all four quadrants of operant conditioning to make sure a dog is well rounded and balanced:

 The terms “positive” and “negative” don’t mean good or bad.
 They mean addition and subtraction.
 This language came from early behaviourists like B.F.
 Skinner.
 It’s not ideal, but it’s what we’ve got.